 Compared to other forts of Rajasthan, the architecture of the Timangarh fort is unique and attracts tourists.

 There are more than 80 ramparts in the fort.
 The main gateway is known as Jaganpole.
-Anti-social elements made this fort ruins to extract money and idols.
+Anti-social elements made these fort ruins to extract money and idols.

 In this fort, twin wells of Nand-bhojai, Rajgiri market, floors of floors, Tel Kuan-chalk, Amkhas Prasad, temples, horsemen, and living quarters of fortresses are built.